Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 The website comprises of four webpages.
 Each page provides the visitor with information of its respective page title eg Home, Live, Testimonials and Contact.
 A navigation bar near the top of each page contains buttons for each page when pressed will direct the visitor to the relevant page.
-Although the page titles are self-explanatory, to enhance UX experience I have included a feature where the actice site page button title name is underlined to inform user of what page he is on.
+Although the page titles are self-explanatory, to enhance UX experience I have included a feature where the active site page button title name is underlined to inform user of what page he is on.

 ## Skeleton